🐾 Complete Guide to Pet Ownership Costs in the UK

 Ongoing Monthly Costs

-The expenses that continue for your pet's entire life:
+These are the bills that keep coming, month after month, for your pet's entire life:

 Annual Costs